inverno-io/inverno-mods/inverno-configuration/README.md

 4. Returns `INFO` which corresponds to `log.level[]` property since property `log.level[name = "test1"]` is not defined
 5. Returns `INFO` which corresponds to `log.level[]` properties since property `log.level[name = "test2", "environment", "prod"]` and `log.level[name = "test2"]` are not defined

 Since parameters are prioritized from left to right, the order into which they are defined in the query is important.
-As you can see in see in above example querying `log.level[environment = "prod", name = "test2"]` is not the same as querying `log.level[name = "test2", environment = "prod"]`.
+As you can see in above example querying `log.level[environment = "prod", name = "test2"]` is not the same as querying `log.level[name = "test2", environment = "prod"]`.

 A query with `n` parameters results in at most `n+1` properties being retrieved from the source depending on the implementation.